brodyu/predicting-earnings-surprises/README.md

 ![Untitled Workspace (1)](https://github.com/brodyu/predicting-earnings-surprises/blob/main/visuals/earn_bar_dow.png)

 In contrast to common belief, a company is not more likely to host a negative earnings surprise on a Friday.
-In reality, the distribution of earnings surprises are very similar amongst all earnings surprise brackets.
+The original idea was that a company would purposefully report a negative surprise on a Friday to escape the attention of the market ahead of the weekend.
+However in reality, the distribution of earnings surprises over the past ten years are very similar amongst all earnings surprise brackets.
+There is no noteable increase in negative earnings surprises on Fridays.
+In fact, most companies prefer to report on Thursdays rather than Fridays.